<-Foreword Go to ToC Scope ->

 (Informative)

-Since 1885, when the first Motorwagen was built, many inventions have made automobiles easier to drive and more responsive to human needs.
-A short list includes electric ignition starter, car radio, car key, power steering, cruise control, electric windows, intermittent windshield wipers, anti-lock braking system (ABS), digital dashboard displays, electromagnetic parking sensors, on-board diagnostics, mobile connection, satellite navigation, reversing camera, automatic parking, driver assistance features, etc.
+Since the invention of the first Motorwagen in 1885, many innovations have made automobiles easier to drive and more responsive to human needs.
+A short list includes electric ignition starter, car radio, car key, power steering, cruise control, electric windows, intermittent windshield wipers, automatic transmission, anti-lock braking system (ABS), digital dashboard displays, electromagnetic parking sensors, on-board diagnostics, mobile connection, satellite navigation, reversing camera, automatic parking, driver assistance features, etc.

-Starting from 1939, when the first “self-driving” car was attempted, many efforts have further transformed automobiles from machines entirely driven by humans to machines with some “self-driving” capabilities.
-The Society of Automotive Engineers (SAE) in the USA has already developed a Level-based classification of cars with some “self-driving” capabilities.
+Since the the first “self-driving” car attempt in 1939, many efforts have transformed automobiles from machines entirely driven by humans to machines with some “self-driving” capabilities.
+The “Levels” of the Society of Automotive Engineers (SAE) in the USA classify cars with some “self-driving” capabilities.
 Today, self-driving cars are not only technically possible, but commercially available.
 They promise to bring benefits that will positively affect industry, society, and the environment, such as:

 1. Saving lives and reducing injuries by removing human error thanks to a machine less prone to errors.